Blog

 How to track your TFSA in Sharesight

-To track a TFSA in Sharesight, Canadian investors can simply set the tax entity of their portfolio to ‘TFSA’.
+To track a TFSA in Sharesight, simply set the tax entity of your portfolio to ‘TFSA’.
 This can be done by accessing the Settings menu and clicking ‘Tax settings’.
-By setting a Sharesight portfolio to ‘TFSA’, this means that all Canadian payouts will be considered non-taxable by default (which can be overridden if necessary), however non-resident withholding tax will still apply.
+By setting a Sharesight portfolio to ‘TFSA’, this means all Canadian payouts will be considered non-taxable by default (which can be overridden if necessary), however non-resident withholding tax will still apply.

 As can be seen in the screenshot below, a TFSA can be tracked in Sharesight just like any other portfolio type, with the ability to automatically track capital gains and dividends from investments, plus see the value of any deposits or withdrawals by tracking a cash account.
-Investors can also benchmark their TFSA against any one of the 240,000 global stocks, ETFs and funds that Sharesight tracks, which is a good way of understanding the TFSA’s performance in a broader market context.
+You can also benchmark your TFSA against any one of the 500,000+ global stocks, ETFs and funds that Sharesight tracks, which is a good way of understanding your TFSA’s performance in a broader market context.

 An example of a Canadian TFSA being tracked in Sharesight.